MiguelPires/polyglot/README.md

 We want to understand where we want to go first, and go there, before we can have other people on board.

-Still, if you want to contribute with ideas or foudn any kind of bug, just create a new issue and we'd be glad to hear from you.
+Still, if you want to contribute with ideas or found any kind of bug, just create a new issue and we'd be glad to hear from you.